 The PJD determined that one of the seven ponds identified in the ROI, Pond 5, is entirely within the proposed parking apron footprint.
 Pond 5 is connected via culverts to the atoll's lagoon, a traditional navigable water under the CWA definition of WOTUS subject to USACE jurisdiction.
 Therefore, the Proposed Action would have long-term, direct adverse impacts on WOTUS in the ROI.
 Because Pond 5 comprises only about 1.5% of the seven ponds in the study area, the impacts would be minor.
-Prior to project implementation, USAF would obtain a USACE general permit in accordance with Section 404 of the CWA and Section 10 of the Rivers and Harbors Act and a water quality certification from the State of Hawai'i Department of Health in accordance with Section 401 of the CWA.
+Prior to any ground disturbing construction activity, all applicable state and federal water quality permits and certifications will be acquired by the USAF or construction contractor.